-4. Managing filtering
+4 Managing filtering

-- The school will work in partnership with NCC, DFE and the Internet Service Provider (DurhamNet) to ensure systems to protect pupils are reviewed and improved. - 2.
-If pupils discover an unsuitable site, it must be reported immediately to an adult who will then report the event to the e-Safety Coordinator.
-If staff discover an unsuitable site, it must be reported to the e-safety co-ordinator.
-All e-safety incidents will be investigated by a member of senior staff in accordance with the e-safety incident flowchart provided by the Northumberland Safeguarding Children's Board. - 3.
-Senior staff will ensure that regular checks are made aided by the use of PCE forensic software to ensure that the filtering methods selected are appropriate, effective and reasonable. - 4.
-A LightSpeed Rocket proxy server records all internet access against an individual's unique username.
+- The school will work in partnership with NCC, DFE and the Internet Service Provider (DurhamNet) to ensure systems to protect pupils are reviewed and improved. - If pupils discover an unsuitable site, it must be reported immediately to an adult who will then report the event to the online safety Coordinator.
+If staff discover an unsuitable site, it must be reported to the online safety coordinator.
+All online safety incidents will be investigated by a member of senior staff in accordance with the online safety incident flow chart provided by the Northumberland Safeguarding Children's Board. - Senior staff will ensure that regular checks are made aided by the use of PCE forensic software to ensure that the filtering methods selected are appropriate, effective and reasonable. - A LightSpeed Rocket proxy server records all internet access against an individual's unique username.
 When the proxy is unable to identify a user automatically (for example where the internet is being accessed from a tablet which does not require a user to log on), the user is challenged to provide their username and password before any internet access is allowed.